adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/introduction.md

 There is another method in the `App_Start\Startup.MobileApp.cs` file for seeding data into the database for us.
-We can leave that alone for now, but remember it is there in case we need to adust things for your own backend.
+We can leave that alone for now, but remember it is there in case you need to seed data into a new database for your own backend.

 The next important file is the `DbContext` - located in `Models\MobileServiceContext.cs`.
 Azure Mobile Apps is heavily dependent on [Entity Framework v6.x][4] and the